The Diderot Effect: How New Purchases Provoke More Purchases

 How The Diderot Effect Influences Your Behaviour?

 In Diderot’s essay Regrets on Parting with My Old Dressing Gown, he writes: “I was absolute master of my old dressing gown but I have become a slave to my new one.”

 Untoubdotely, you can tell a similar story.
-Where you bought one thing and because this new thing was different from your current goods or it required extra things to work better you go back to the store and you max out your credit card.
+Where you bought one thing and because this new thing was so different from your current goods, or it required extra things to work better, you go back to the store and you max out your credit card.

 I can surely tell you one of my stories…

 A couple of years ago, I bought a PlayStation.
 I wanted to play one particular game but once I was done, I wanted more.
 So, I bought more games.
 I subscribed to their paid plan and I also got a new controller to play with my wife.
 But besides spending money, I was also spending something else: time.
 On weekends, instead of writing or going out, I was looking for new games to play and new challenges to conquer.
 Prior to owning a time-sucking console, I was OK.
 I wasn’t an addicted gamer.
 Yes, I had the urge to play the game but it was bearable.
 The purchase of the PlayStation led to the same uncontrollable consumption spiral which Denis Diderot experienced almost 250 years ago.

 Simply put, purchasing goods often leads to even more purchases.